Regularization in Data-driven Predictive Control: A Convex Relaxation Perspective

 \begin{lemma}[Fundamental Lemma~\cite{willems2005note}] Suppose~\eqref{eqn:LTI-sys} is controllable.
 Given a length-$T$ input/output trajectory $u_\textnormal{d} \in \mathbb{R}^{mT}$ and $ y_\textnormal{d} \in \mathbb{R}^{pT}$ where $u_\textnormal{d}$ is PE of order $L+n$, then a length-$L$ input/output sequence $\{u_\textnormal{s}(k), y_\textnormal{s}(k)\}_{k=0}^{L-1}$ is a valid trajectory of~\eqref{eqn:LTI-sys} if and only if there exists a $g \in \mathbb{R}^{T-L+1}$ such that If $L$ is not smaller than the lag of the system~\eqref{eqn:LTI-sys}, matrix $\textnormal{col}(\mathcal{H}_L(u_\textnormal{d}), \mathcal{H}_L(y_\textnormal{d}))$ has rank $mL+n$. \end{lemma}

 The fundamental lemma gives a parameterization of all finite-dimensional input/output trajectories of \eqref{eqn:LTI-sys} using only one offline trajectory $\{u_\textnormal{d},y_\textnormal{d}\}$.
 In particular, the image of the Hankel matrix in \eqref{eqn:FundaLemma} is the same as the set of all system trajectories of length $L$.
-This serves as the foundation of many recent direct data-driven analysis and control methods; see \cite{markovsky2021behavioral,berberich2024overview,markovsky2023data} for excellent surveys.